 - Shop when you get there.
 Do yourself a favor and carry on one diaper per hour of the flight and toss a few more in your luggage.
 Then plan to buy ’em when you get there.
 On this same trip to Chicago, we only packed about 10 of Holden’s #2 Huggies and the drugstore we went to carried only #1 or #3 (of every single brand!) but we managed.

 - Rent some baby gear.
-After you’ve exhausted the free options, Traveling Baby Company and The New Parents Guide list many baby equipment renters across the country so you can have a high chair and a bag of toys ready when you get there.
+After you’ve exhausted the free options, Traveling Baby Company lists many baby equipment renters across the country so you can have a high chair and a bag of toys ready when you get there.
 If you are traveling without your partner, you might want to consider doing this, as carrying all that crap AND a baby who needs to get changed or fed as soon as you get off the plane is pretty overwhelming.

 Anyone else have tips to share about lightening your load when traveling with a baby?